microtema/stream-listener-starter/README.md

 ## 1 - Introduction and Goals

-* Event consumer should handle a large of numbers of events by pull the self.
-The all logic and configuration should be provided via plugin.
+* Event subscribers should handle a large of numbers of events by pulling the self.
+* The all logic and configuration should be provided via plugin.

 ### Requirements Overview